hubverse-org/hubUtils/cran-comments.md

     False positive

-Additional actions in response to manual review
+Additional previous actions in response to manual review

 *   More details and DOI to relevant publication added to Description field.